Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince Sells 52,385 Shares

-Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince sold 52,385 shares of Cloudflare stock in a transaction on Friday, August 20th.
-The shares were sold at an average price of $120.36, for a total transaction of $6,305,058.60.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince sold 52,385 shares of the stock in a transaction on Wednesday, August 18th.
+The shares were sold at an average price of $118.00, for a total value of $6,181,430.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

 Matthew Prince also recently made the following trade(s):

-Large investors have recently modified their holdings of the company.
-West Branch Capital LLC acquired a new stake in shares of Cloudflare in the 2nd quarter worth approximately $28,000.
-Canada Pension Plan Investment Board lifted its stake in Cloudflare by 434.9% during the second quarter.
-Canada Pension Plan Investment Board now owns 337 shares of the company’s stock valued at $36,000 after purchasing an additional 274 shares during the last quarter.
-Laurel Wealth Advisors LLC lifted its stake in Cloudflare by 94.6% during the second quarter.
-Laurel Wealth Advisors LLC now owns 360 shares of the company’s stock valued at $38,000 after purchasing an additional 175 shares during the last quarter.
-Credit Agricole S A acquired a new stake in Cloudflare during the first quarter valued at approximately $26,000.
-Finally, Northwestern Mutual Wealth Management Co. acquired a new stake in Cloudflare during the second quarter valued at approximately $43,000.
-56.10% of the stock is owned by institutional investors.
+Several institutional investors have recently bought and sold shares of the business.
+CAPROCK Group Inc. lifted its position in shares of Cloudflare by 4.2% during the 2nd quarter.
+CAPROCK Group Inc. now owns 3,037 shares of the company’s stock worth $321,000 after buying an additional 122 shares in the last quarter.
+CIBC Private Wealth Group LLC lifted its position in shares of Cloudflare by 4.0% during the 1st quarter.
+CIBC Private Wealth Group LLC now owns 3,921 shares of the company’s stock worth $275,000 after buying an additional 150 shares in the last quarter.
+BerganKDV Wealth Management LLC lifted its position in shares of Cloudflare by 54.5% during the 2nd quarter.
+BerganKDV Wealth Management LLC now owns 425 shares of the company’s stock worth $45,000 after buying an additional 150 shares in the last quarter.
+Mirador Capital Partners LP lifted its position in shares of Cloudflare by 1.5% during the 1st quarter.
+Mirador Capital Partners LP now owns 10,618 shares of the company’s stock worth $746,000 after buying an additional 155 shares in the last quarter.
+Finally, Oregon Public Employees Retirement Fund lifted its position in shares of Cloudflare by 0.4% during the 1st quarter.
+Oregon Public Employees Retirement Fund now owns 44,694 shares of the company’s stock worth $3,140,000 after buying an additional 161 shares in the last quarter.
+56.10% of the stock is currently owned by hedge funds and other institutional investors.

-A number of equities analysts have commented on NET shares.
-Piper Sandler boosted their price objective on shares of Cloudflare from $94.00 to $125.00 and gave the stock an “overweight” rating in a report on Friday, August 6th.
-KGI Securities started coverage on shares of Cloudflare in a report on Thursday, July 1st.
-They issued an “outperform” rating on the stock.
-Truist boosted their price objective on shares of Cloudflare from $110.00 to $130.00 and gave the stock a “buy” rating in a report on Friday, August 6th.
-Robert W. Baird downgraded shares of Cloudflare from an “outperform” rating to a “neutral” rating and boosted their target price for the stock from $95.00 to $117.00 in a research report on Friday, August 6th.
-Finally, Truist Securities boosted their target price on shares of Cloudflare from $110.00 to $130.00 and gave the stock a “buy” rating in a research report on Friday, August 6th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and sixteen have issued a buy rating to the stock.
-The stock has an average rating of “Buy” and an average price target of $110.13.
+NET has been the subject of several analyst reports.
+BTIG Research lowered Cloudflare from a “buy” rating to a “neutral” rating and lowered their target price for the stock from $111.97 to $105.52 in a research report on Tuesday, July 20th.
+They noted that the move was a valuation call.
+Oppenheimer lifted their price objective on Cloudflare from $100.00 to $130.00 and gave the stock an “outperform” rating in a research report on Friday, August 6th.
+Argus lifted their price objective on Cloudflare from $125.00 to $140.00 and gave the stock a “buy” rating in a research report on Tuesday, August 10th.
+Truist lifted their price objective on Cloudflare from $110.00 to $130.00 and gave the stock a “buy” rating in a research report on Friday, August 6th.
+Finally, Mizuho lifted their price objective on Cloudflare from $96.00 to $105.00 and gave the stock a “neutral” rating in a research report on Friday, August 6th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and sixteen have given a buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $110.13.

 CloudFlare, Inc operates a cloud platform that delivers a range of network services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and Internet of Things (IoT) devices.